-If they're not charging a cover at the door, tip the musicians.
+Tip the musicians if they're not charging a cover at the door.
 Preferably, tip them regardless.

 623 Frenchmen St, spottedcatmusicclub.com

 Across the street from The Spotted Cat is d.b.a., which opened its doors in the spring of 2000, though the building dates back to the 1880s.